ConchoPecan/ReportMod/README.md

 	cd <path to local ReportMod repo>
 	pip3 install -r requirements.txt #Make sure you're install via python3, pip works if Python3 is your only install

+**To Make an Executable in Windows**

+	pip3 install pyinstaller
+	>Ensure pyinstaller is in your path<
+	cd <path to local ReportMod repo>
+	pyinstaller -F ReportMod.py

 **Supported File Formats:**

 	Docx